Traditional Bachelor of Science in Nursing

 Program Foundations

 The traditional BSN degree program will begin accepting applications in the spring of 2023, sponsored by a generous gift from the Vander Werff family.
 The traditional BSN program will be administered over a 4-year duration through an on-campus, in-person learning experience.
-Students will utilize a brand-new, state-of-the-art nursing simulation facility to practice and build core competencies and skills in nursing practice.
+Students will have access to a state-of-the-art nursing facility where they can practice and build core competencies and skills in nursing practice.

 Skills You'll Learn